Easy Creamy Dill Dip is the perfect dip for any party!

 - Round Pumpernickel Bread Loaf or Veggies if Gluten Free

-- Then, cut the center out of the pumpernickel bread loaf and pour it in the center of the loaf, serving with the chunks of bread.
+- Cut the center out of the pumpernickel bread loaf and pour the dip in the center of the loaf when ready to serve, then serve it with the chunks of bread.
 This is also delicious with veggies, pretzels, and chips.
+(Use gluten-free options if needed.)